Mark2Mark/Show-Label-Color/README.md

 ## Plugin for Glyphsapp

 This is a Plugin for the [Glyphs font editor](http://glyphsapp.com/).
 It displays the Label Color for each glyph in the edit tab.
 For ALL glyphs.
+It also shows the recently introduced layer color (left: glyph color, right: layer color).
 What a nice thing to have.

 ### How to use